0xPolygon/polygon-docs/docs/zkEVM/architecture/index.md

 The earlier version, Polygon Hermez 1.0, was based on the Proof of Donation (PoD) consensus mechanism.

-PoD was basically a decentralized auction conducted automatically, with participants (coordinators) bidding a certain number of tokens in order to be chosen to create the next batch.
+PoD was basically a decentralized auction conducted automatically, with participants (coordinators) bidding a certain number of tokens in order to be selected for creating batches.

 It was based on a decentralized auction model to get the right to produce batches in a specific timeframe.